whiteout-io/mail/README.md

 ### Features

-You can read about product features and future roadmap in our [FAQ](https://github.com/whiteout-io/mail-html5/wiki/FAQ).
+You can read about product features and our future roadmap in our [FAQ](https://github.com/whiteout-io/mail-html5/wiki/FAQ).

 ### Privacy and Security